bitwarden/terraform-provider-bitwarden-sm/docs/data-sources/projects.md

 <a id="nestedatt--projects"></a>
 ### Nested Schema for `projects`

-Required:

-- `organization_id` (String) String identifier of the organization the projects belongs to.

 Read-Only:

 - `creation_date` (String) String representation of the creation date of the project.
 - `id` (String) String identifier of the project.
 - `name` (String) String name of the project.
+- `organization_id` (String) String identifier of the organization the projects belongs to.
 - `revision_date` (String) String representation of the revision date of the project.